 Then after you make the creamy base, the seasonings are added in, and blended just to combine.

-But also I have to tell you that I’ve also dipped my Grain Free Pizzadillas, (coming soon) in this ranch dressing and it’s so good.
+Also I have to tell you that I’ve dipped my Grain Free Pizzadillas, in this dressing and it’s so good.
 I hate to tease you with that, but the recipe is coming soon.
 Picture pizza + quesadillas + ranch dressing and start getting excited!

 In fact… my cousin and I were famous in our family, (or infamous) for stealing the the veggie dip trays at birthday parties.
 We would spirit it away, and find a closet to hide in.